piazsoftware/piazsoftware.github.io/README.md

 The files currently contain temporary placeholder text.
 To update with actual legal content:

-1. Edit `privacy-policy.html` and/or `terms-of-use.html`
+1. Edit `privacy-policy.html`, `terms-of-use.html`, and/or `data-deletion.html`
-2. Replace the placeholder text in brackets with your actual legal content
+2. Replace the placeholder text in brackets with your actual content
+3. For `data-deletion.html`, update the in-app deletion steps and contact information
-3. Update the "Last Updated" date
+4. Update the "Last Updated" date where applicable
-4. Commit and push changes to GitHub
+5. Commit and push changes to GitHub
-5. GitHub Pages will automatically rebuild the site within a few minutes
+6. GitHub Pages will automatically rebuild the site within a few minutes

 ## 🎮 Integration with AfterVeil